-Tony Koechli, owner of the CHV Group in Greenville, is a native of rural Switzerland and has worked in positions around the world in Europe, Asia and North America.
+Tony Koechli, owner of the CHV Group in Greenville, a company aiding folks from German-speaking countries to the Palmetto State, is a native of rural Switzerland and has worked in positions around the world in Europe, Asia and North America.

 “Lingual and cultural gaps can sometimes hinder more than production,” he said.
 “Emotion and expression are different in a daily environment and can easily lead to misinterpretation.
 This directly affects cooperation and may also lead to dislike or aversion, and sometimes to open conflict or even a hostile environment.”

 Hard to argue with this.
 A better understanding equals a higher production, and a better understanding equals a higher “team morale”.

 Chris Urban, Managing Director for Aalberts Material Technology, said he expects the Upstate’s identity will continue to diversify, much like it did from a southern textile town 60 years ago to the hub of manufacturing technology and innovation it is today.

 “We did this because of our willingness to integrate new ideas and cultures,” he said.
 “We grew into a diverse advanced manufacturing sector while maintaining our roots.”